 - Work with OSP detectives and auditors to coordinate state participation of all Class III audits required by Compact.

-- Prepare written reports to document audit findings and recommendations, and report such information to CTGC and TRC management.
+- Prepare written reports to document audit findings and recommendations, and report such information to CTGC and TRCR management.

-- Review TRC management responses to audit findings for sufficiency and plan follow-up audits of any implemented corrective action.
+- Review TRCR management responses to audit findings for sufficiency and plan follow-up audits of any implemented corrective action.

 - Assist in the selection and engagement of an External Auditing Firm to perform the annual audit required by the NIGC and coordinate the external audit once a firm has been selected.

-- Review all TRCR contracts with Class III vendors & Class II vendors to ensure Compact language and NIGC compliance requirements are met.
+- Review all TRCR contracts with Class III vendors and Class II vendors to ensure Compact language and NIGC compliance requirements are met.

 - Assist with writing, implementation and updating of CTGC Regulations, TICS, State and NIGC MICS as needed.